vishalchovatiya/CPP_Templates/Virtual Function and Virtual Table.md

 - Compiler also creates a table for that class called as virtual table(aka vtable) for the class.
 - The table is created at compile time, `v_ptr` holds the address of virtual table each class containing or inherited with atleast one virtual method.
 - Virtual table is a array of function pointers pointing to virtual function.
-- Virtual table contain pointers to `area` method of shape class.
+- In our example, Virtual table of shape class contain pointers to `area` method of shape class.
 Hence upon calling it calls Shape class area method
 ```
 Shape *s = new Rectangle();
 s->area();        //Calls Shape area() without virtual keyword
 s->forExample();  //calls Shape's forExample()
 ```

-- As Rectangle Class inherits Shape class, & as we know Shape class has a data member `v_ptr`.
-- Rectangle class inheits `v_ptr` of Shape class but new Virtual table will be created at compile time for Rectangle class.
-Hence `v_ptr` of Rectangle class holds the address of virtual table of Rectangle class.
+- As Rectangle Class inherits Shape class, it also inheits data member `v_ptr` of Shape class which will rewriten on new Virtual table created at compile time for Rectangle class.
+Hence we have separate virtual table for every class having virtual function or class inherited from the class that has virtual function as we said earlier.
-- As Rectangle class has implemented `area` method. virtual table of Rectangle class containing pointer to `area` method is overwrited with its own `area` method address while `forExmaple` method still point to parent class i.e. Share class.
+- As Rectangle Class has implemented `area` method.
+Virtual table of Rectangle class containing pointer to `area` method is rewirtten with its own `area` method address while `forExmaple` method still point to parent class i.e. Share class.

 ```
 Shape *s = new Rectangle();